Midani221/WMH_prodromal/README.md

    - You need to create a mask, 5% mask example is shown.
    - Run fslrandomise_job.sh job.
 Decide on the computing requirement depending on number of files in 4D image. ~900 require at least 32 gbs.

-Creator: Dr AbdulRahman Al Midani
+Creator: To be added later